kizniche/Mycodo/README.rst

 Custom Inputs, Outputs, Functions and Actions
 ---------------------------------------------

-Mycodo supports importing custom Input, Output, Function and Action modules. you can find more information about each in the manual under `Custom Inputs <https://kizniche.github.io/Mycodo/Inputs/#custom-inputs>`__, `Custom Outputs <https://kizniche.github.io/Mycodo/Outputs/#custom-outputs>`__, `Custom Functions <https://kizniche.github.io/Mycodo/Functions/#custom-functions>`__ and `Custom Actions <https://kizniche.github.io/Mycodo/Functions/#custom-actions>`__.
+Mycodo supports importing custom Input, Output, Function, Action, and Widget modules. you can find more information about each in the manual under `Custom Inputs <https://kizniche.github.io/Mycodo/Inputs/#custom-inputs>`__, `Custom Outputs <https://kizniche.github.io/Mycodo/Outputs/#custom-outputs>`__, `Custom Functions <https://kizniche.github.io/Mycodo/Functions/#custom-functions>`__, `Custom Actions <https://kizniche.github.io/Mycodo/Functions/#custom-actions>`__, and `Custom Widgets <https://kizniche.github.io/Mycodo/Data-Viewing/#custom-widgets>`__.

-If you would like to add to the list of supported Inputs, Outputs, Functions, and Actions, submit a pull request with the module you created or start a `New Issue <https://github.com/kizniche/Mycodo/issues/new?assignees=&labels=&template=feature-request.md&title=>`__.
+If you would like to add to the list of supported Inputs, Outputs, Functions, Actions, and Widgets, submit a pull request with the module you created or start a `New Issue <https://github.com/kizniche/Mycodo/issues/new?assignees=&labels=&template=feature-request.md&title=>`__.

-Additionally, I have another github repository devoted to custom Inputs, Outputs, Functions, and Actions that do not necessarily fit with the built-in set and are not included by default with Mycodo, but can be imported.
+Additionally, I have another github repository devoted to custom Inputs, Outputs, Functions, Actions, and Widgets that do not necessarily fit with the built-in set and are not included by default with Mycodo, but can be imported.
 These can be found at `kizniche/Mycodo-custom <https://github.com/kizniche/Mycodo-custom>`__.

 Links
 -----